KorigamiK/noted/README.md

 - Free deployment using Deno deploy
 - Public notes can be shared with anyone
 - Using twind instead of tailwind
+- Heart your favorite notes to view them later

 ## Development